a115/iCODES/README.md

     icodes inspect-repo /path/to/repo [--branch-name BRANCH_NAME]

-Replace /path/to/repo with the path to the Git repository you want to analyze.
+Replace /path/to/repo with the path to the Git repository you want to analyse.
 You can optionally specify a branch name using the --branch-name flag.
 If no branch is provided, iCODES will use the current branch for the repository.

-iCODES will analyze the latest commit on the specified branch and log the changes.
+iCODES will analyse the latest commit on the specified branch and log the changes.

 ### Building an Index